BShraman/langchain/README.md

-# Langchain to Build LLM Application
+# Langchain to Build LLM Application to Chat With Uploaded Video

 This repository provides a standalone Jupyter Notebook with all the required dependencies to build an LLM application using Langchain.
 To get started, clone the repository into your local and follow steps below.